DebalekhaChakraborty/AirSense/docs/HISTORICAL_COMPATIBILITY.md

 predates 2019-04-26, and what effect the change has on comparability.

-**No deviations recorded.** The pinned set stands as written; the recorded issue is with the *host*, not with the pins.
+**No deviations recorded.** The pinned set stands as written; the recorded issue was with the *host*, not with the pins, and it was resolved by obtaining a conforming interpreter rather than by changing any version.

+**Phase 0A addition (not a deviation).** `requirements-v1-2019-lock.txt` was created to pin the transitive closure to pre-cutoff releases.
+It changes no direct pin — it repeats all seven exactly — and exists because correct direct pins alone do not produce a historical runtime.
+See §4.5.